 If we assume we can get to the same or even 300% better safety, what about the save money and gas part?

 This one is actually a lot easier.
 The cost to operate an EV is already a lot lower than a conventional Gas-powered car.
-When fuel spiked to $4 a gallon in 2008, my fixed cost for charing up my Volt worked out to be a per gallon equivalent of $0.75 or less a gallon.
+When fuel spiked to 0.75 or less a gallon.

 And let’s not forget that the root of all of that fleet fuel economy was the fuel crisis of the 70’s and the associated shortages triggered by OPEC.
 We as a nation have essentially been trying to ration fuel lightly for the 40+ years since.